Elder Justice Initiative

 William Johnson Pros.
 Atty Council of GA wjohnson@pacga.org

-Melinda Tempelis Outagamie Co., WI Melinda.tempelis@da.wi.gov
+Melinda Tempelis Outagamie County, WI Melinda.tempelis@da.wi.gov

-Sara Sadowski Milwaukee Co.
-WI Sara.sadowski@da.wi.gov
+Sara Sadowski Milwaukee County, WI Sara.sadowski@da.wi.gov

 Christian Stringer Oregon AG Christian.stringer@doj.state.or.us